 So if you live in Himachal Pradesh or are simply visiting, be sure to carry all your reusables.

 The small town of Dharamshala is a popular destination for tourists and travellers from all over India and the world.
 As you walk around, you’ll see quite a lot of garbage down the hillsides (mainly plastic bottles, packets of snacks etc).
 You can easily reduce your waste in McLeodganj & Dharamshala by taking simple steps.

 - Refill your water bottle – You can refill your bottle with filtered water at these places – Dalai Lama Temple, LHA on Temple Road, Environmental Education Centre and Nick’s Italian Kitchen & Green Hotel on Bhasgu Road and Trimurti Terrace Cafe, House Om Tara & Divine Nature in Upper Bhagsu.
-At the cafes and hotels listed above, you’ll have to pay Rs.5-10 for the refill.
+You’ll have to pay Rs.5-10 for the refill.

-- Peanut butter – You can buy locally made peanut butter in glass jasr at the Osho store at the beginning of Dharamkot road.
+- Peanut butter – You can buy locally made peanut butter in glass jar at the Osho store at the beginning of Dharamkot road.

 Kotwali Bazaar (Lower Dharamshala)

 - Dry food – To buy grains, lentils, beans and spices in bulk, head over to Kotwali Bazaar in lower Dharamshala.
 There are many shops here and you can easily spot a bulk store from outside.

 - Reusable bottles, lunch boxes and cutlery – you can find these at shops that sell kitchenware on Gurudwara Road.